Toddler favoritism: What to do if your child prefers one parent over another

 Toddler favoritism can also be difficult if you're the preferred caregiver and you feel guilty or like you've caused your toddler to become “more attached” to you.
 However, you've likely done nothing to make your toddler favor you other than be physically and emotionally available to them more frequently than the non-preferred caregiver.
 This is not something for you to beat yourself up over or for the non-preferred caregiver to resent.
 It’s simply how parent-child attachment works.

 Know that this is temporary

 Remember that toddler favoritism is generally a temporary situation, even when it occurs with people other than the child's parents.
 Sometimes the preferred caregiver is neither one of the toddler’s parents.
-This usually comes about when the toddler is looked after by a caregiver like a grandparent or nanny.
+This usually comes about when the toddler is looked after by a caregiver like a grandparent or a nanny.
 This can be particularly painful to parents who already feel guilty for having to leave their toddler in somebody else’s care.

 However, reassure yourself that your toddler’s preference for the caregiver is simply the result of a caregiving arrangement that is not only necessary (i.e., so both parents can work) but also short-term.
-Eventually the toddler will outgrow the need for the caregiver while you'll continue to be important to your child throughout their life.
+Eventually, the toddler will outgrow the need for the caregiver while you'll continue to be important to your child throughout their life.

 A final word

 Finally, it's important to note that a toddler's preferred parent one day might be their non-preferred parent the next day.
 In other words, toddlers' preferences change, particularly when parents spend more or less the same amount of time with their toddler.